hisham-alaa/hisham-alaa/README.md

 - 🏢 A Junior .Net Backend web developer
 - 🎓 A CS graduate from Ain-Shams University
-- 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills
+- 👨‍💻 Constantly learning and exploring new technologies to improve my skills
 - 💬 Ask me about <strong>C#, SQL Server and Asp.net Core</strong>

 ### Contact Me :